Moles / Skin cancer screening

 Melanin is an important factor in the development of moles and contributes significantly to the dark colouring of the skin.

 One associates moles with skin cancer.
 Currently, the number of people suffering from skin cancer is increasing in Austria.
-Recognised early, skin cancer is well curable.
-As the disease can also affect younger patients, periodic mole control or skin cancer screening is also recommended for this group.
+Recognised early, skin cancer is easily curable.
+As the disease can also affect younger patients, periodic mole control or skin cancer screening is also recommended for this age group.
 There are certain danger signs that should be observed.
 For the first self-examination, you can follow the ABCDE rule:

 - Asymmetric changes